The Effect of AGN Feedback on the Lyman-{\alpha} Forest Signature of Galaxy Protoclusters at z~2.3: Results

 We have also overplotted in Figure~\ref{fig:od} the measured \dfG{} from the CLAMATO Wiener-filtered maps and the \mG{} derived from the COSTCO constrained simulations, for the observed protoclusters listed in Table~\ref{tab:pc_info}.
 The error bars were estimated from the ensemble of posterior realizations in the COSTCO simulation suite.

 The \mG{} values of the observed \cxc{} protoclusters are generally $\mG>1$ as expected for overdensities, although those for Hyperion~3 and Hyperion~5 are only mildly overdense.
 This is not in contradiction with their identification as protoclusters, because protoclusters are often only mildly overdense over scales of multiple Megaparsecs \citep{2013PC_obs}.
 Hyperion~3 and Hyperion~5 are components of the Hyperion proto-supercluster \citep{cucciati:2018}, which was shown by \citet{2022COSTCO} to be the progenitor of an eventual $L\sim 100$Mpc long filamentary supercluster with a total mass of $M_{h, z=0} \approx 2.5 \times 10^{15} \,h^{-1}\,M_\odot$.
-However, when compared with the individual protoclusters identified within SIMBA-100, Hyperion~3 and Hyperion~5 appear to be quite consistent with the FGPA-like \mG-\dfG{} relationship traced by these simulated protoclusters.
+However, when compared with SIMBA simulation, these two protoclusters fall slightly below the FGPA \mG-\dfG{} relationship, i.e., they are more Lyman-$\alpha$ opaque than expected.
+However, this discrepancy is at the $\sim 1-2\,\sigma$ level and is likely due to random scatter caused by observational uncertainties.

-On the other hand, one sees clear deviations from FGPA in the other \cxc{} structures.
+On the other hand, one sees clear deviations from SIMBA-100 FGPA in the other \cxc{} structures.
 The majority of the protoclusters (COSTCO-III, ZFIRE, Hyperions 1 and 4) overlaps with the \mG{}-\dfG{} points from the 300-GadgetX cluster simulations, which incorporates the effect of thermal AGN feedback.
 It indicates a clear departure from the global FGPA-like power-law relationship for these protoclusters, in that the amount of observed Lyman-$\alpha$ absorption is not commensurate with the matter overdensity traced by the COSMOS galaxies.

 COSTCO-I exhibits an even more significant departure from the FGPA relationship, with a slightly positive \dfG{} value more usually indicative of underdensities.
 Its \mG-\dfG{} relationship does not appear consistent with those of the 300-GadgetX protoclusters, and lies among those of the 300-SIMBA simulations where AGN jet feedback has been implemented.